Learning to Extend Molecular Scaffolds with Structural Motifs: Architecture

-\subsection{Architecture}
+where $m_\ell$ computes the message between two nodes connected by an edge of type $\ell$, $\mathsf{aggregate}$ combines all messages received by a given node, and $f$ computes the new node representation given the old representation and the aggregated messages.
+A common choice is to use a linear layer for every $m_l$, a pointwise sum for $\mathsf{aggregate}$, and a GRU update for $f$~\citep{li2015gated}, but many other variants exist~\citep{brockschmidt2020gnn,corso2020principal}.

+After $L$ layers of message passing we obtain final representations $\{h_v^L : v \in \mathcal{V}\}$, with $h_v^L$ summarizing the $L$-hop neighborhood of $v$.
+These representations can be pooled to form a graph-level representation by using any permutation-invariant aggregator, such as a weighted sum.

+\section{Architecture}

 The backbone of our architecture consists of two GNNs: one used to encode the input molecule, and the other used to encode the current partial graph.
-Both GNNs have the same architecture, but are otherwise completely separate i.e. they do not share any parameters.
+Both GNNs have the same architecture, but are otherwise completely separate, and do not share any parameters.

-To implement our GNNs, we employ the GNN-MLP layer~\cite{brockschmidt2020gnn}.
-We use 12 layers with separate parameters, Leaky ReLU non-linearities~\cite{maas2013rectifier}, and LayerNorm~\cite{ba2016layer} after every GNN layer.
-After featurizing the atoms, we concatenate the atom features with a motif embedding of size 64, and then linearly project the result back into 64 dimensions, which we maintain as the hidden dimension throughout all GNN layers.
-Moreover, to improve the flow of gradients in the encoder GNN, we concatenate both initial and intermediate node representations across all layers, obtaining a final node-level feature vector of size $64 \cdot 13 = 832$.
-Intuitively, this concatenation serves as a skip connection that shortens the path from the input graph to the latent encoding $z$.
+To implement our GNNs, we employ the GNN-MLP layer~\citep{brockschmidt2020gnn}.
+We use 12 layers with separate parameters, Leaky ReLU non-linearities~\citep{maas2013rectifier}, and LayerNorm~\citep{ba2016layer} after every GNN layer.
+If using motifs, we concatenate the atom features with a motif embedding of size 64, and then linearly project the result back into 64 dimensions.
+We use 64 as the hidden dimension throughout all GNN layers, guided by early experiments showing that wider hidden representations were less beneficial than a deeper GNN.
+Moreover, to improve the flow of gradients in the GNNs, we produce the final node-level feature vectors by concatenating both initial and intermediate node representations across all layers, resulting in feature vectors of size $64 \cdot 13 = 832$.
+Intuitively, this concatenation serves as a skip connection that shortens the path from the node features to the final representation.

 To pool node-level representations into a graph-level representation, we use an expressive multi-headed aggregation scheme.
-Each aggregation head consists of two MLPs, that for each node compute a scalar score and a transformed version of the node representation:
+The $i$-th aggregation head consists of two MLPs: $s^i$ which computes a scalar aggregation score, and $t^i$ which computes a transformed version of the node representation.
+These are then used to compute the $i$-th graph-level output $o^i$ according to